BWCache: Accelerating Video Diffusion Transformers through Block-Wise Caching: Methodology

 where $q(\mathbf{x}_t \vert \mathbf{x}_{t-1})$ is the posterior probability.
 The step sizes are controlled by a noise schedule $\mathbf{\beta}_1, \dots, \mathbf{\beta}_T$.
 The reverse process samples from $q(\mathbf{x}_{t-1} \vert \mathbf{x}_t)$ to reconstruct data from noise $\mathbf{x}_T \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$.
 Similarly, the backward diffusion process can be written as:

 where $\mu_\theta$ and $\Sigma_\theta$ are learned parameters defining the mean and covariance, and $p_\theta(.)$ denotes the probability of observing $\mathbf x_{t-1}$ given $\mathbf x_t$.

-\textbf{DiT Block.} The Spatial-Temporal DiT (ST-DiT) block \cite{ho2022video} follows the two-stage Transformer design to modulate the dynamics of diffusion features across both space and time.
-Each denoising step involves sequential processing through $N$ consecutive DiT blocks.
-For the $i$-th DiT block ($i \in [1, N]$) in timestep $t$, given an input hidden state $h_i$, the block first performs Adaptive Layer Normalization (AdaLN) \cite{xu2019understanding} followed by multi-head self-attention:
+\textbf{DiT Block.} The DiT block \cite{ho2022video,peebles2023scalable} follows the two-stage Transformer design to modulate the dynamics of diffusion features across both space and time.
+Each denoising step involves sequential processing through $N$ consecutive DiT blocks, which is illustrated in Figure \ref{fig:dit}.
+For the $i$-th DiT block ($i \in [1, N]$) in timestep $t$, given an input hidden state $h_{t,i}$, the block first performs Adaptive Layer Normalization (AdaLN) \cite{xu2019understanding} followed by multi-head self-attention and cross-attention:

 where the residual connection preserves input information.
 A subsequent AdaLN-modulated MLP enhances feature expression:

 The output hidden state $h''_{t,i}$ then becomes the input to the next DiT block (e.g., $h_{t,i+1} = h''_{t,i}$).